 Lever Operation

 If you’re using a heavy-duty switch, it will probably have a lever-operated selector.
-It’s a more extended handle and may be suited for high-power applications.
+This selector type has a more extended handle and may be suited for high-power applications.

 Installing a Battery Disconnect Switch on your Boat

-Even though the disconnect switches serve an essential purpose, yet they are straightforward to install.
-It’s not more than a DIY job to get your switch up and running.
+Even though disconnect switches are essential, they are straightforward to install.
+Getting your switch up and running is not more than a DIY job.
 Now, it’s time to look at the installation procedure of a battery disconnect switch.

 Firstly, choose a spot for your switch.
 Ideally, the switch should be closer to your batteries to prevent current losses.
-Most importantly, it should be at an easy-access location for the boat operator.
+Most importantly, it should be easy for the boat operator to access.

 Boats have a battery box for the primary battery.
-However, if you’re using a backup battery, you will need an extra battery box.
+However, you will need an extra battery box using a backup battery.
 The box is essential because it keeps the battery stable.
 So, there are no jerks and possible current leakages.

-You can also customize your battery box to store both the batteries together.
+You can also customize your battery box to store both batteries together.

-The negative terminal of your battery connects to the boat’s body.
-It serves as the return path for the current.
-So, remove the cable connecting the battery to the body of the boat.
-It can prevent any accidental shorts while you install the switch.
+The negative terminal of your battery connects to the boat’s body, serving as the return path for the current.
+So, remove the cable connecting the battery to the boat’s body.
+This can prevent any accidental shorts while you install the switch.

-If you don’t have a previously installed switch, you will need to bypass the boat starter’s connection via the battery switch.
-Therefore, first, remove the connection between the battery and the starter solenoid.
+If you don’t have a previously installed switch, you must bypass the boat starter’s connection via the battery switch.
+Therefore, the connection between the battery and the starter solenoid must be removed first.

 Measure the distance between your main battery and the switch.
 Cut a cable of the same length.
-Similarly, if you’re putting an extra battery, cut a cable of the right size.
+Similarly, if you’re putting in an extra battery, cut a cable of the correct size.

-Also, cut a cable for connecting the ground to your secondary battery.
-If you placed the batteries together, it makes it easier to manage your cables.
+Also, cut a cable to connect the ground to your secondary battery.
+Placing the batteries together makes it easier to manage your cables.

-Measure another cable from the switch to the solenoid starter and cut a piece.
-Remember that the battery cable may have a higher rating than the other wiring cables.
+Cut a piece and measure another cable from the switch to the solenoid starter.
+Remember that the battery cable may be rated higher than the other wiring cables.

 So, choose the appropriate DC cables for the connections.
-If you compromise on wire quality, it doesn’t prove economical in the longer run.
+If you compromise on wire quality, it doesn’t prove economical in the long run.

 Let’s assume that you’re using a three-terminal switch.
 Connect the positive terminals of each battery to the two inlets of your switch.
-It is a crucial step because you must not connect any battery cables to the switch’s output terminal.
+It is crucial because you must not connect battery cables to the switch’s output terminal.

 Now, connect the switch output terminal to the solenoid.
 Remember to keep the switch in the OFF position to avoid any accidents.

-Connect the negative terminals of each battery to the ground terminal or the body of the boat.
+Connect the negative terminals of each battery to the ground terminal or the boat’s body.
 Because you are effectively rewiring the boat, install a ground terminal on your boat if it wasn’t there before.

 Once you make the connections, your battery disconnect switch will be ready for testing.
-Check the switch operation by selecting each battery and turning ON the boat.
+Check the switch operation by selecting each battery and turning the boat on.
 Look closely at all the switch and battery terminals and check for any sparks and current leakages.

-If everything is fine, your boat will be all set for a ride.
+If everything is fine, your boat will be ready for a ride.

 Buying a Battery Disconnect Switch